UniMath/UniMath/UniMath/README.md

 * Do not use `Admitted` or introduce new axioms.
 * Do not use `Prop` or `Set`, and ensure definitions don't produce elements of them.
-* Do not use `Type`, except in `Foundations/Basics/Preamble.v`.
-  Use `UU` instead.
-If higher universes are needed, they should be added to `Foundations/Basics/Preamble.v`.
 * Do not use `Inductive` or `Record`, except in `Foundations/Basics/Preamble.v`.
 * Do not use `Module` or `Structure`.
 * Do not use `Fixpoint`.